JDAI-CV/DCL/README.md

 To achieve the similar results of paper, please use the default parameter settings.

 ## Citation
-Please cite our CVPR19 paper if you use DCL in your work:
+Please cite our CVPR19 paper if you use this codebase in your work:
 ```
 @InProceedings{Chen_2019_CVPR,
 author = {Chen, Yue and Bai, Yalong and Zhang, Wei and Mei, Tao},